The Future of Evidence Management

 I mean, in Louisiana, their laws are based on Napoleonic Law.
 I might be speaking out of ignorance there, but they’re certainly not like the laws in Texas.
 They’re very different.
 The laws in California and Maryland and Maine and Massachusetts, they’re all very different from each other.

 There are very specific provisions and very different practices and policies and remedies from state to state.
 The only way to really advocate at that state level is to be a part of a state association.
-In 2020, we started a program called 20 in 2020.
-We’re now calling it 21 in 2021.
 Our goal is to encourage more state associations to crop up across the country.
 Ideally, there should be 50 property and evidence associations in the United States… at a bare minimum.
 50 organizations at the state level, advocating for evidence management issues.
 That’s absolutely critical.
 But, currently we only have about 12.

 Last year, through their own actions, Minnesota revived their association, which is cool.
 We were trying to branch out and start in Oklahoma at the beginning of the pandemic, but then the world fell apart and we descended into this dystopian society that we now exist in.
 Hopefully, for only a month or two more, but we would love to go back and help associations in different states.